 - Help in this area is abundant!
-Feel free to contact Sponsored Programs and Research, to address policy questions.
+Feel free to contact the Office of Research Administration, to address policy questions.
 Feel free to contact Grants Accounting regarding proper accounting requirements and approvals.
-Feel free to also contact Research Compliance Office to address compliance questions.
+Feel free to also contact the Office of Research Administration to address compliance questions.

-- Work with the Office of Sponsored Research and Programs (OSRP), Office of Research Compliance (ORC), and with the Grants and Contracts Accounting groups to understand any current issues, policies and/or future considerations.
+- Work with the Office of Research Administration (ORA) and with the Grants and Contracts Accounting groups to understand any current issues, policies and/or future considerations.

 - Be fully aware of the impact of any cost-sharing agreements specified within a proposal.

-- Visit the website for Office of Sponsored Research and Programs, which provides current Research News, Grant and Compliance Information, Federal Regulations, Forms, Training, and much more.
+- Visit the website for Office of Research Administration, which provides current Research News, Grant and Compliance Information, Federal Regulations, Forms, Training, and much more.

 What if I have questions?